bosley/truk/docs/impl/typechecker.md

 ## Overview

 The type checker implements a multi-stage validation architecture that processes the Abstract Syntax Tree (AST) through distinct phases.
-Each stage focuses on a specific concern, building upon the results of previous stages to provide comprehensive validation.
+The implementation uses three specialized visitor classes and inline control flow checking to provide comprehensive validation.
+Each stage focuses on a specific concern, building upon the results of previous stages.

 ## High-Level Process Flow